 Charles’ story (Amplifire’s founder)

-So when I heard about confidence-based learning, an idea from Professor Jim Bruno at UCLA, I realized that this was the exact concept that what would have solved our companies’ misinformation problem, if only I had known about it.
+So when I heard about confidence-based learning, an idea from Professor Jim Bruno at UCLA, I realized that this was the exact concept that would have solved our companies’ misinformation problem, if only I had known about it.
 And that’s when I made the decision to form a company around the concept—nForma, that would later become Amplifire.

 I’ve become convinced that organizations who use the learning tools that are now being developed and deployed will build students and workforces that are more informed, more effective, more satisfied, and far more likely to reach their full potential.
 That’s why we call Amplifire “the results-based learning platform.“